BTW-Community/BWR/README.md

 - Do not break existing BTW or Vanilla builds or maps, do not modify world generation.

-- Run entirely on SMP server, require no further changes to the Minecraft client with BTW mod installed.

-- Remain backwards-compatible with BTW server, and forwards-compatible with future expansion of BTW.
+- Remain backwards-compatible with BTW, and forwards-compatible with future expansion of BTW.
 Removing BWR will cause only BWR- specific builds to break, but the world will still load and run with standard BTW functionality.